sdynpy.core.sdynpy_data.TransferFunctionArray

 Parameters

 dof_pairs (CoordinateArray or None) – Pairs of coordinates to constrain together.
 To constain a coordinate to ground (i.e. fix it so it cannot move), the coordinate should be paired with None.
+This should be size [number of constraints, 2].

 Returns

-Constrained frequency response functions
+Constrained frequency response functions.

 Return type